I-Festus/Decision_Tree_Classifier_on_Bank_Marketing_Dataset/README.md

 ![image](https://github.com/user-attachments/assets/abcf4a73-0273-4f8d-8f38-cd08c1d81b5e)

-Disclaimer⚠️: All datasets and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
-All info are dummy and design to demonstrate my capabilities of using Python to build Decision Trees
+Disclaimer⚠️: All datasets and reports are based on dummy data and do not include any real or sensitive information.
+They are created only to demonstrate my capabilities in building Decision Trees with Python.

 ## Decision Tree Classifier on Bank Marketing Dataset
 This repository contains a Python implementation of a decision tree classifier to predict whether a customer will purchase a product or service based on demographic and behavioral data.
 The project uses the Bank Marketing dataset from the UCI Machine Learning Repository.